 Wrap on a pair of close-fitting, wrap-around sunglasses.

-President of the New Zealand Dermatological Society, Dr Liz Baird, suggests keeping showers brief and the temperature lukewarm, not hot.
-She suggests minimising the use of soap and relegating it to where it’s needed most – not all over the body.
+The New Zealand Dermatological Society recommends keeping showers brief and the temperature lukewarm, not hot.
+The Society suggests minimising the use of soap and relegating it to where it’s needed most – not all over the body.

 To make this daily ritual gentler, you could use a moisturising soap or soap substitute – there are plenty of choices.